MUSIC OF INDIA, PAKISTAN & AFGHANISTAN

 JINGUL (Honiunhoni; available via Hive Mind)

 When I first saw the video promoting this album I was electrified.
 Yes, it is traditional music from Balochistan and you may think I was under the influence of chemical forces, but the presentation and performance of the music was so exciting I couldn't stop watching it, over and over.
 I had no idea where Balochistan is; it looks like Rajasthan, dry and hot, but apparently it is coastal and a "Jingul" is a type of bird whose song inspired the performer.
 It's unlikely we in the West can go there to experience this first hand, now that I learn Noor's village is in a strip of land between Afghanistan, Pakistan and Iran.
 These are countries I would like to visit, but not in this lifetime (though I came close in Jodhpur 20 years ago).
 Their folk music is about migration and sea travel to Africa, Arabia and Persia.
 But here's the big kicker: the main instrument, played by Noor, is a toy!
 Called a Taishogoto, it was created for Japanese children, so one assumes it is conceived and constructed along the lines of a koto.
 Noor found one in a market in Karachi in the 90s, added a pickup, and now it is an electric Benju.
 Yes, that sounds like banjo as pronounced by Ed Sullivan...
 "Now, from Blotchystan, playing the electric benjou, let's give a warm welcome to Noor Baksheesh!"
 All kidding aside, this guy is not called Ustad, or Master, for nothing: he is a master of this former toy.
 His benju seems to have keys for stopping frets and sympathetic resonating strings, not to mention an amp to boost the sound.
 He has two tambour (Damboora) musicians backing him up.
+Anyone who can remind me of Hans Reichel and J. S. Bach at the same time has my highest respect.
 For a change the vinyl has more tracks than the digital release: there are 5 downloadable on bandcamp, 11 on the album.
 The whole thing was done live, one evening sitting by the river, as the sun went down, and the magical hour lives up to expectations.

 DEBASHISH BHATTACHARYA